 Place in a preheated moderate oven for about 8-9 minutes, or until golden brown.
-My oven in fan forced so I do them for 8 minutes.
+They will be soft when you remove them from the oven.

 Leave on tray to harden and cool.
 Store in an airtight container for about a week.

 Makes about 40-50, depending on the sized cutter you use … and how much dough your 3 year old helper eats in the process 😉

 - If this dough cools too much it can become a little stiff and crumbly, a couple of seconds in the microwave will soften it and make it more workable.